 - Ensure that the validity and legality of evidence presented to support false accusations is challenged;

 - Determine if your rights have been violated in any way in an effort to get evidence thrown out or, better yet, the charges against you dropped;

 - Interview character and eye-witnesses; and

 - With the help of experts, gather evidence that disproves charges against you.

 He will carefully examine the state’s charges against you and develop a strong defense.

 If you have been accused of, arrested for or charged with a sex crime in Ventura County, it is important to secure legal representation as soon as possible.
 The Tabibnia Law Firm has experience necessary to defend clients facing such charges.
 Our Ventura County criminal defense lawyer is a leader in the field, with years of experience handling such cases.
 One of her most rewarding experiences has been working on cases from both perspectives—prosecuting and defending.
 Who better to defend you than someone who understands how the state is likely to approach your case?

 That’s why you should call our law office right away to schedule a free initial consultation.

 Remember, the prosecution will begin to assemble its case against you immediately.
 As soon as you are charged with a crime, it’s important to get legal representation.
-Our team is always available to take your call, so please contact our LA office today.
+Cyrus is always available to take your call, so please contact our LA office today.